T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 The presentation I did was a 5-minute presentation on an ethical issue related to social media platforms.
 The advice I would give is to be more in-depth in the presentation.
 What I meant by more in-depth is not only including more figures to support your arguments, but also explain the algorithms behind the technology as much as possible, which is the opposite of the EAP style presentation.
 And more importantly, make sure your presentation meets all the requirements in the mark scheme and do not go over the time limit.
 (I knew sb who got ~40% in the assignment bc his presentation got over-time and end up not being marked 🥲)

-Don't be too harsh on yourself if you do not score well, there are too much uncertainty in this assignment, e.g. your english proficiency, different interpretations on the mark scheme, ~~whether the teacher likes you~~. 🤓 I scored >70% on the assignment but most people scored around 60% and some scored <50% so good luck to you. 😬
+Don't be too harsh on yourself if you do not score well, there are too many uncertainties in this assignment, e.g. your english proficiency, different interpretations on the mark scheme, ~~whether the teacher likes you~~. 🤓 I scored >70% on the assignment but most people scored around 60% and some scored <50% so good luck to you. 😬

 ### Group project

-The topic of our group project was 'A game of chance', which was the same topic as the one in 2021.
+The topic of our group project was 'A game of chance', which was the same topic as the one in 20/21, and the topic for the year before us (22/23) was a snake game if I remember correctly.
 We had to finish the code, user manual and an individual report in a month during the spring break in April.

 There are 3 tips to score highly in the project